Scripture Reference: Exodus 2:11-4:17

 Memory Verse: “Do everything without grumbling or arguing.”
 Philippians 2:14, NIV

 Moses was adopted and raised in the palace of the Pharaoh by the Pharaoh’s daughter.
 Because his mother was allowed to nurse him during his younger years, Moses always knew that he was a Hebrew.
-He knew his parents and his brother and sister (Aaron and Miriam).
+Even though he lived apart from them it is likely he would have known his parents and his brother and sister (Aaron and Miriam).

 Day after day Moses would have seen his own people beaten and worked to death by the cruel Egyptians.
 When Moses saw an Egyptian overseer beating one of the Israelite slaves, he killed the overseer.
 When he realized that the incident had been witnessed he feared that he would be put in prison.
 Moses decided to escape and travel eastward across the desert to Midian, about two hundred miles from Egypt.
 During the next forty years Moses married a local woman (Zipporah) and shepherded for her father.
 He began raising a family.